 Minimum age 5

 Find out more details about the tour and its highlights.

-Nowhere else in the world are you be able to ride a snowmobile on top of a volcano!
+Nowhere else in the world are you able to ride a snowmobile on top of a volcano!
 Explore the most famous volcano in Europe, Eyjafjallajökull, on top of a snowmobile and learn about its remarkable history.
-Thrilling ride accross the vast ice desert will keep you on your toes and you’ll remember this adventure for the rest of your life.
-From the top of the glacier, wonderfull views of South Iceland will open up creating a perfect backdrop for remarkable pictures.
+A thrilling ride across the vast ice desert will keep you on your toes and you’ll remember this adventure for the rest of your life.
+From the top of the glacier, wonderful views of South Iceland will open up creating a perfect backdrop for remarkable pictures.

 Eyjafjallajökull Volcano Base Camp Our snowmobile tour begins at the base camp in the foothills of Eyjafjallajökull.
 There you’ll be provided with all the necessary equipment for this unforgettable glacier adventure.
 If you’ve never ridden a snowmo...)